codegik/pocs/architecture/latency-afficionados/architecture.md

 ## 🧭 6.
 Trade-offs

 ### Major Decisions
-1. Use LLM for code generation in latest Java version in order to modernize the monolith.
+1. Use Copilot Agent for code generation in latest Java version in order to modernize the monolith.
 2. Use Svelte for frontend to improve UI performance and reduce latency.
 3. Use WebSockets for real-time updates and faster communication.
+   * Price drop alerts for wish listed games
+   * Order status updates ("Seller has shipped your game")
+   * Instantly update when rare retro games become available or sell out
+   * Show "X people are viewing this item" counters in real-time
+   * Display "Just sold!" notifications without page refresh
-4. CloudFront Functions for scenarios requiring ultra-low latency and simple JavaScript logic at the edge.
+4. CloudFront for serving the static files.
 5. Global Accelerator It is commonly used for web applications, APIs, gaming platforms, and any latency-sensitive or highly available global service.
 6. OpenSearch It would significantly improve the search experience in the marketplace while maintaining the performance standards.
 7. Aurora Postgres works best as the primary transactional database.
-8. The application uses Outbox Pattern to synchronize data from Aurora PostgreSQL to OpenSearch.
+8. PGsync to synchronize data from Aurora PostgreSQL to OpenSearch.

 ### Tradeoffs